dfe-analytical-services/explore-education-statistics/tests/robot-tests/README.md

 pipenv install
 ```

-If you intend to run the tests from your local machine, you will also need to create .env files for the relevant environments: ".env.test", ".env.stage", ".env.live", and ".env.dfedev".
+If you intend to run the tests from your local machine, you will also need to create .env files for the relevant environments: ".env.dev", ".env.dev02", and ".env.dev03".
 Each .env file contains the URLs for that environment's public app and admin app.
 You can copy and rename the .env.example file in the robot-tests directory, replacing `publicAppUrl` and `adminAppUrl` with the actual URLs for that environment.

 When running these tests as part of the CI pipeline, they rely on `publicAppUrl` and `adminAppUrl` being set as part of the pipeline.